katiewest820/hiking-app/README.md

 ## Summary:

 **Backcountry** is a hiking collaboration app that allows users to create hiking/backpacking trips and share those trips in order to collaborate with other registered users.
-Users will be able to build trip routes with available maps, create gear and food lists that total each list item weight for users.
-After a trip is completed trip owners will be able to either delete trip or archive it for later use.
+Users will be able to build trip routes with Google maps and create gear and food lists for each group member that totals list weight.
+After a trip is completed trip owners will be able to either delete trip or archive it for later reactivation and use.

 ## Usefulness:

-**Backcountry** is useful for individuals and/or groups who are planning a hiking trip and want a space to organize their trip details and collaborate.
+**Backcountry** is useful for individuals and/or groups who are planning a hiking trip and want a space to organize their trip details and collaborate with others.
+It is useful for creating packing lists and calculating how heavy an individuals pack will be.
 It is also useful for creating a history of trips that can be saved and accessed at a later time.

 ## Features: